Esri/spatial-framework-for-hadoop/sample workflows/README.md

 - [x] include instructions for running the sample via the command line
 - [ ] add one or two more samples, possibly using Hive
 - [ ] include Oozie work flows with samples
-- [ ] add instructions to use the sample with ArcGIS Geoprocessing tools
+- [ ] add instructions to use a sample with ArcGIS Geoprocessing tools

 ## Getting Started